 World-leading performance from a 20 µm pitch incremental encoder system

-VIONiCplus implements our latest interpolation algorithms and signal processing techniques to achieve a Sub-Divisional Error of <±10 nm.
+VIONiCplus, using our latest interpolation algorithms and signal processing techniques, can achieve a Sub-Divisional Error (SDE) as low as ±10 nm.
 Low SDE directly equates to low velocity ripple which is important for constant velocity applications, such as scanning measurement systems.
 VIONiCplus' intelligent interpolation chip can achieve 8 000 x interpolation which equates to 2.5 nm resolution directly out of the readhead.
 This system is used when precision and repeatability is of paramount importance.

 Easy fault finding and servicing

 The Advanced Diagnostic Tool is available for comprehensive encoder feedback .
 This can be used for challenging installlations and fault finding.
 It provides:

 High tolerance to dirt, scratches and greasy fingerprints and speeds of 12 m/s mean that VIONiC is ideal for more challenging applications.
 Furthermore, the non-contact RESM operates without friction or wear ensuring excellent reliability.

 Renishaw's DSi combines the incremental signals from two VIONiC readheads on a RESM ring (REST ring for partial rotation applications) to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity, to give total installed accuracy of typically ±2.0 arc seconds.